 Bonus, Penalty and Pushed Rolls

 Moreover, the mark entered the building to the opposite of the investigator on the roof.
 So, like a good lunatic, the investigator quickly locates a power line running between the two buildings.
 He attempts to high wire walk across to the other building.
 OK, we have the setup.
 I was going to make him give a hard DEX roll to get across.
-He was pretty banged up from a previous encounter and so had an injured leg.
+He was pretty banged up from a previous encounter and had an injured leg.
 The injury gave him one penalty die on his roll.
-With a DEX of 70 he needed to roll 35 or under for a hard success.
-In addition to that he has one penalty die.
+With a DEX of 70, he needed to roll 35 or under for a hard success.
+In addition to that, he has one penalty die.
 He makes his first roll 20 on the tens and 4 on the ones for a 24.
 Not bad, that should do it, but wait; there is a penalty on this roll.
 He rolls the tens die again, this time getting a 40, giving him 44.
-Since it is a penalty he has to take the higher roll.
-Which fails the hard success, but since he was sill in a normal success I gave him a luck roll so that he didn't plummet to his death.
-Again the same would be true for a penalty of 2, you would just roll the 2 penalty die and take the highest of the three.
-If you were worried about our wire-walking investigator have no fear.
+Since it is a penalty, he has to take the higher roll.
+That fails the hard success, but since he was still in the normal success range, I gave him a luck roll so that he didn't plummet to his death.
+Again the same would be valid for a penalty of 2.
+You would roll the two penalty die and take the highest of the three.
+If you were worried about our wire-walking investigator, have no fear.
 He made a series of bad rolls followed by successful luck rolls.
 He didn't die but was seriously injured by the time he got to the ground to chase the mark.
-The mark was a zombie and fire vampires were sent after our hero as well.
-The whole thing ended with a building on fire and our investigators melting into the spectating crowd then slipping down the street and back to their hotel.
+The mark was a zombie, and fire vampires were sent after our hero as well.
+The whole thing ended with a building on fire and our investigators melting into the spectating crowd, then slipping down the street and back to their hotel.